 Another reason is that you used a captive agent such as a State Farm or Country Financial agent who does not specialize in life insurance and is afraid of high-risk health conditions.
 These agents look out for their company’s best interest and not their clients as an independent agent does.

-If this has happened to you, call us to help you get approved with a company that has no qualms with type 1 or type 2 diabetes.
+If this has happened to you, call us to help you get approved with a company with no qualms with type 1 or 2 diabetes.

 All the best,

-If you have any questions about type 1 or type 2 diabetes or any other medical conditions for that matter, contact us today and let us help with no cost or obligation.
-Remember that we are brokers and work for our clients and not for the insurance companies.
-Our job is to help you get approved for the best policy for your needs with the lowest rates possible.
+If you have any questions about type 1 or type 2 diabetes or other medical conditions, contact us today and let us help with no cost or obligation.
+We are independent agents and work for our clients and not for the insurance companies.
+Our job is to help you get approved for the best policy with the lowest rates possible.
 You can also set up a specific time to get all your questions answered.